Apple's Shazam Acquisition Proposal Being Scrutinized By European Union For Antitrust Concerns

 The European Commission has launched an in-depth investigation into Apple’s acquisition of Shazam, CNN reported today.
-The European Commission is the continent’s top antitrust regulator and they are concerned that the merger “could reduce choice for users of music streaming services.”
+The European Commission is the continent’s top antitrust regulator and its members are concerned that the merger “could reduce choice for users of music streaming services.”

-In December 2017, TechCrunch reported that Apple would be acquiring the music recognition app, in an effort to make its presence known in the music services arena.
-Shazam is a popular app which allows users to identify any song, TV show, movie in a matter of seconds – the app “scans” an audio clip or a visual fragment, and then points the user to relevant content.
-The price of the Shazam deal was not revealed by either company, but TechCrunch‘s sources described the deal as in the nine figures, pegging the price at around $400 million, which makes this one of the biggest deals Apple has ever done.
+In December 2017, TechCrunch reported that Apple would be acquiring the music recognition app in an effort to make its presence known in the music services arena.
+Shazam is a popular app which allows users to identify any song, TV show, or movie in a matter of seconds.
+The app “scans” an audio clip or a visual fragment, and then points the user to relevant content.
+The price of the Shazam deal was not revealed by either company, but TechCrunch‘s sources described the deal as a 9-figure proposal, pegging the price at around $400 million.
+The hefty price tag makes this one of the biggest deals Apple has ever done.

-According to the same outlet, Shazam last noted that it passed 1 billion downloads, but that was back in 2016, so it is safe to infer that those numbers are likely higher today.
+According to the same outlet, Shazam last noted that it passed 1 billion downloads, but that was back in 2016 so it’s safe to assume that those numbers are likely higher today.
 In 2017, Shazam made around $54 million in revenue, which perhaps goes to show how the number of downloads does not always translate into profits, at least when it comes to mobile applications.
 In early 2017, Shazam’s CEO noted that the company had started operating near profitability.
 Naturally, this turned Shazam into an acquisition target.

-A few days after rumors had surfaced, Apple confirmed the acquisition.
-In a statement first supplied to 9to5Mac, Apple noted the following.
+A few days after rumors had surfaced, Apple confirmed the acquisition in a statement first supplied to 9to5Mac.

 “We are thrilled that Shazam and its talented team will be joining Apple.
 Since the launch of the App Store, Shazam has consistently ranked as one of the most popular apps for iOS.
 Today, it’s used by hundreds of millions of people around the world, across multiple platforms.”